AYJACKSON-ICS4U/20time-log-due-every-saturday-night-JNGUY5/README.md

 ### 20-time-ICS4U WEEK 7 :)
 Update ruby monk is back up.
 Im gonna do it for this week now.
 Today I tried some lesons.
 I was working on string commands, but more complex.
 For example I would be working on finsing sertain characters in a string.
 I wanted to do a challenge/problem instead of a lesson, however it was very complex.
 It said I have not learned the things yet, so I should keep doing lessons until I have the knowledge.
+I continued lessons and learned things like else and if.
+I also learned what unless does, and that ? means then and : means else .
+I know these will be very uefull because else and if statements are very frequent in coding and will be needed alot.

 ### 20-time-ICS4U WEEK 8  :)